 - Practice and demonstrate research-based nursing care, maintaining personal and professional development.

 - Undertake any specific training required to perform your role (e.g. use of equipment, administration of specialist medication).

 The Post holder must hold the following to fulfil the requirements of this post:

-- Be Registered General Nurse with The Nursing and Midwifery Board of Ireland (NMBI).
+- Be a Registered General Nurse with the Nursing and Midwifery Board of Ireland (NMBI).

 - Evidence of ongoing CPD.

 - Holding a relevant theatre qualification is desirable.

 This job description is intended to be an outline of the areas of responsibility.
 As the needs of UPMC Kildare Hospital and the post holder develop, this job description may be subject to review in light of the changing needs of the Centre.

 Excellent remuneration package available to the successful applicant.

 A $21 billion healthcare provider and insurer, Pittsburgh, Pennsylvania-based UPMC is inventing new models of patient-centred, cost-effective, accountable care.
 Working in close collaboration with the University of Pittsburgh Schools of the Health Sciences, UPMC shares its clinical, managerial and technological skills worldwide through its innovation and commercialisation arm, UPMC Enterprises, and through UPMC International.